Choosing the best Grow Light for Indoor Growing

 - Requires special hood & ballast

 - Can significantly increase electric bill

 LEDs are the new technology when it comes to grow lights.
 As technology advances these lights become more and more efficient for your plants.
 The lights emit virtually no heat and require a fraction of the power to operate compared to the other lights.
 LEDs can be programmed to fully optimize the light spectrum needed for each of your plants although very expensive to do so.
 As the technology advances, however, the prices will drop.

 LEDs are able to produce enough light intensity for the most demanding grows.
 The right LEDs can compete with or beat other types of grow lights.
-These lights can be both red/violet or white in color, but please be wary of cheap knock-offs that can be found all over the internet.
-Just remember you get what you pay for, do your research and find the perfect one for you!
+These lights can be both red/violet or white in color.
+Please be wary of cheap knock-offs that can be found all over the internet.
+Just remember you get what you pay for, so do your research and find the perfect one for you!